Siliconrob/googlevr_calculator/README.md

 - [ ] Read Taxes and Fees from XML file
 - [ ] Load Taxes and Fees into database
 - [X] Read Promotions from XML file
-- [X] Load Promoation into database
+- [X] Load Promotions into database

 ### Command line options to calculate rates
 - [ ] Add command line parser